Carnagion/dissertation/diss/diss.typ

     caption: [
         Branch-and-bound algorithm for runway and de-icing sequencing ],
-) <branch-bound>
+) <code:branch-bound>

-The algorithm outlined in @branch-bound is de-icing approach-agnostic, i.e. it only describes the branch-and-bound procedure itself, not how an individual aircraft is assigned a landing or take-off time or a de-icing time.
+This algorithm is de-icing approach-agnostic, i.e. it only describes the branch-and-bound procedure itself, not how an individual aircraft is assigned a landing or take-off time or a de-icing time.
 The benefit of this is twofold -- first, it allows for generic and easily extendable implementations of de-icing approaches, and second, it allows each de-icing approach to be compared as fairly as possible since the only difference in code comes from scheduling individual aircraft.

+The two different de-icing approaches -- decomposed and integrated, wherein the former is further split into decomposed by TOBT and decomposed by CTOT -- are discussed further in the sections below.

 === Decomposed De-Icing